 Our understanding of the role of long-term memory in human cognition has altered dramatically over the last few decades.
 It is no longer seen as a passive repository of discrete, isolated fragments of information that permit us to repeat what we have learned.
 Nor is it seen only as a component of human cognitive architecture that has merely peripheral influence on complex cognitive processes such as thinking and problem solving.
 Rather, long-term memory is now viewed as the central, dominant structure of human cognition.
-Everything we see, hear, and think about is critically dependent on and influenced by our long-term memory.
+Everything we see, hear, and think about is critically dependent on and influenced by our long-term memory.108 you would probably struggle to recall them in order, let alone conjure any meaning.
+However, presented with the following 18 letters,

 The section below explores two basic examples of this phenomenon.